 Why does this happen?

-Because we value the situation we are in, albeit not consciously aware of it, more than the energy we would get from changing the situation.
+Because we value the situation we are in, albeit not consciously aware of it, more than the energy we would get from changing it.
 Breaking from poverty is hard work, it’s going all in and then some.
-If it was easy to break free of poverty, there would be no poverty.
 It’s hard to break free, but not impossible.

 We are materialized energy, and we are always full, it’s a matter of understanding what motivates us, but we are never at the mercy of anything outside of ourselves.